GiovannaMH/SDJava/Polymorphism/What is Polymorphism.md

 - **Code Reusability**: Write code that works with superclass types and can handle any subclass.
 - **Extensibility**: Easily introduce new subclasses without changing existing code.
-- **Maintainability**: Centralize common behaviors in superclasses or interfaces.
+- **Maintainability**: Centralise common behaviours in superclasses or interfaces.

 ---